 We will return your call, email or voicemail as soon as possible or the next working day.
-For COVID-19 and General Medical issues and you are living at home, please contact your own GP in the first instance.
-For all other students please contact us and we will endeavour to support you remotely.
+For COVID-19 and any General Medical issues if you are living at home, please contact your own GP in the first instance.
+For all other students please contact us and we will endeavour to support you.

-A comprehensive medical and nursing service is open to all full-time registered students.
+We provide a comprehensive medical and nursing service which is open to all full-time registered students.
 A Doctor is available on a part-time basis and a Nurse is available 5 days per week during the academic year.
 The service is envisaged as an addition to the student’s own family doctor or specialist medical service.

 As part of the registration process at IADT, it is recommended that students advise their Head of Department, the Student Health Centre and the Disability Support Service of any medical condition that may affect attendance or academic performance.